openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-02-13-zammad-down.md

 I don't see any zombie process corresponding to zammad with `ps -elf`

+## Resolution

 So I decided to remove the PID file and relaunch:

 ```bash
 rm /opt/zammad/tmp/pids/server.pid
 systemctl restart zammad-web-1.service
 ```

+## Conclusion

+uptime is `14:25:43 up 16:43,  1 user,  load average: 3,17, 3,39, 3,95`
+\+ I have no syslog on 22 february from 00:30 until 21:40.

+The most probable cause for me is that there has been a hard shutdown with no time to remove the pid file.
+And has the pid was a small number, it was taken by a system process.